 Pipeline

 NervGen’s lead drug candidate, NVG-291, is a first-in-class therapeutic peptide targeting mechanisms that interfere with nervous system repair.
 NVG-291 is being evaluated in a Phase 1b/2a clinical trial.
-NervGen has initiated preclinical evaluation of a new development candidate, NVG-300, in models of ischemic stroke, amyotrophic lateral sclerosis (ALS) and spinal cord injury.
+NervGen is evaluating a new discovery lead, NVG-300, in a preclinical model of ischemic stroke and confirmatory SCI study.

 Nervous System Damage